jiawei-zhang-a/SafeChat/README.md

 ## Security

 SafeChat is designed with security in mind and uses the Signal protocol to provide end-to-end encryption for messages.
-The crypto library used by the application includes the AES-GCM, SHA-256, and P-256 algorithms, which are considered secure and widely used in the industry.
+Signal uses the curve25519 elliptic curve and AES-CBC encryption with HMAC.
+Here use NIST’s P-256 curve and AES-GCM authenticated encryption

 However, please note that no software can guarantee absolute security, and SafeChat should be used at your own risk.